Stay up to date on the latest from the team at Science for Lupus*By signing up, you consent to recieve relevant newsletters from Science for Lupus

 Science for Lupus is expanding on the understanding of lupus treatment through specially designed and thoughtfully constructed scientific research efforts.
 Our mission is to investigate the potential benefits of a special type of krill oil for people with Systemic Lupus Erythematosus (SLE).
 We believe that the unique characteristics of a concentrated krill oil may help improve the quality of life of lupus patients around the world.
 In order to test this possibility, we need to carry out rigorous scientific research and that is the goal of Science for Lupus.

 Lupus is a devastating disease, and it’s not receiving the attention it deserves.
 We’re here to try and change that – starting now.

 Scroll down to learn more about how krill oil may help fight lupus.

 Did you know that many lupus patients have low levels of omega-3 fatty acids?1-4

-Omega-3 fatty acids are an essential nutrient proven to play a crucial role in managing inflammation – a symptom that is often present in most healthy people but is even further exacerbated in people with autoimmune conditions such as lupus.5-12 Furthermore, emerging research indicates that omega-3 fatty acids may also have anti-autoimmune properties.5-13
+Omega-3 fatty acids are a nutrient proven to play a crucial role in managing inflammation – a symptom that is essential in healthy people to control infection and trauma but is abnormally amplified in people with autoimmune conditions such as lupus.5-12 Furthermore, emerging research indicates that omega-3 fatty acids may also have anti-autoimmune properties.5-13

 Krill oil also contains the naturally occurring nutrients choline and astaxanthin.28-35 Astaxanthin is a powerful antioxidant that gives krill their reddish-pink color.
 Recognized for the health-promoting suppression of free radicals, astaxanthin protects the omega-3 fatty acids from oxidation, which means no additives are needed to maintain freshness and long-term stability of krill oil.